Yang-S0n/Mixed_Messages_Project/README.md

 * [Contact](#contact)

 ## General info
-This is my first public project, an assignment for CodeAcademy course.
+This is my first public project, an assignment for Codecacademy course.

 ## Technologies
 * Javascript